-If you need help in setting up your bios for your GPU, send me your original bios through Skype, my ID is: “bijac666”, but try to check the GPU Bios Guide first, it will teach you how to bios mod with just 1 click, and yes it will 99% mod your bios the proper way, if not contact me.
+Try to check the GPU Bios Guide first, it will teach you how to bios mod with just 1 click, and yes it will 99% mod your bios the proper way, if not contact me.

 Please follow all the steps described in this guide by their order!
 This is a collection of my experiences with fixing various mining problems.
 I have helped over 500 people with their problems and this guide should have an answer to most or probably all of them 🙂

 - Nvidia Ethereum Mining Guide – it will reduce your power draw by very high amount without losing hashrate

 - One Click GPU BIOS Mod Guide – yes, you can bios mod any GPU with 1 click, works 99% of time, and it’s SAFE, you won’t brick your GPU doing it that way

 - AMD Electroneum/Monero Mining Guide – optimize your GPU’s for mining Cryptonight algorithm coins